Aryan-Kochhar/Q-A-using-Perplexity-RAG-and-ChromaDB/README.md

-# 📄 PDF Q&A with Perplexity AI
+# 📄 RAG-based Question Answering with Perplexity

 This project allows you to upload a PDF and ask natural language questions about its content using the [Perplexity AI](https://www.perplexity.ai) `sonar-pro` model.